singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 *Generating URLs*

 We have not yet discussed how to actually generate the URLs.
-We probably do not want a monotonically increasing integer value, as this would be easy for a user to "guess:' We want URLs to be difficult to access without being provided the link.
+We probably do not want a monotonically increasing integer value, as this would be easy for a user to "guess".
+We want URLs to be difficult to access without being provided the link.

 One simple path is to generate  a random GUID (e.g., Sd50e8ac-57cb-4a0d-8661-bcdee2548979).
 This is a 128-bit value that while not strictly guaranteed to be unique, has low enough odds of a collision that we can treat it as unique.
 The drawback of this plan is that such a URL is not very "pretty" to the user.
 We could hash it to a smaller value, but then that increases the odds of collision.